 We’ve been to Curio Bay twice and saw dolphins one of those times.
 It’s not guaranteed you’ll see them, but I reckon you’ve got a good chance.
 Whether you’ll get a good photo of one is another story — they are frustrating creatures to photograph!
 It seems like the best place to see them is at the main beach (close to the carpark after driving through the camping ground).
 I’m pretty sure there’s a sign pointing to “Porpoise Bay”.

-The beach at Curio Bay is a long crescent shaped slice of white sand.
-It’s a beautiful beach and you can walk on it for ages.
+The beach is a long crescent shaped slice of white sand — i’s a beautiful beach and you can walk on it for ages.

-One of the best things to do at Curio Bay is walk along the small headland above Curio Bay.
+One of the best things to do at Curio Bay is walk along the small headland above the beach.
 You’ll get a great view of the beach from above and the blue waters of the Pacific Ocean look great on a sunny day.

 Walk (or drive) a short distance from the beach and you’ll come to a petrified forest dating back 180 million years.
 It’s best seen at low tide, where you’ll walk among ancient fallen trees and if you go there close to sunset you might see a yellow-eyed penguin making its way home.